I f you want to get inspired by the best newsletter signup examples, you've come to the right place.

 SnackNation, a subscription service for healthy snacks, uses a variation of the yes/no question to immediately segment their email subscribers between office and home users.

-This popup immediately converts 60.4% of visitors who click the Home button, which redirects visitors to their subscription service.
+This popup immediately converts 60.4% of visitors who click the Home button, redirecting them to their subscription service.

-They use a combination of the yes/no question and exit-intent popup to convert another 3.53% of abandoning visitors, which they’d otherwise lose.
+They use a combination of the yes/no question CTA buttons and exit-intent popup to convert another 3.53% of abandoning visitors, which they’d otherwise lose.

-These are the workhorse signup form that you’re probably familiar with.
+These are the workhorse signup forms that you’re probably familiar with.
 You’ll find them on most blogs, mainly because they just work.
 They’re not sexy or flashy, but they get the job done.

 Here’s the one on RafflePress: